 Babson Social Innovation Lab

-While the Lewis Institute is dedicated to drawing forth ideas through the meetings of diverse minds, the Babson Social Innovation Lab puts those ideas into action.
-New concepts in social innovation are prototyped, evaluated, and proved in real-world contexts.
-Funded by a two-year, $500,000 grant from the Toyota Foundation, the Babson Social Innovation Lab brings together a global, interdisciplinary community of students and mentors dedicated to building a better world.
+Extending The Lewis Institute’s thought leadership the Babson Social Innovation Lab, powered by Toyota, is an action tank that incubates people and ideas.
+New concepts in social innovation are prototyped, evaluated, and proven in real-world contexts.
+The Babson Social Innovation Lab brings together a global, interdisciplinary community dedicated to building a better world.